Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 One and a half to two months

-About a week after the abdominal operation was performed, antibiotic treatment ends.
-Often, at this stage, hormone treatment may be prescribed to facilitate entry into menopause (when the ovaries are removed).
-At the same stage, consultations of a psychologist are appointed, if they are needed.
+About a week after the abdominal surgery was performed, antibiotic treatment ends.
+Often, at this stage, hormone treatment may be prescribed to facilitate menopause (if the ovaries are removed).
+At the same stage, consultations with a psychologist are prescribed, if necessary.

-The patient can eat normal food, but it is important that it is healthy and natural, and does not cause constipation and gas formation.
-Bed rest is moderate for the first two weeks.
+The patient can eat regular food, but it is important that it is healthy and natural and does not cause constipation or gas.
+Bed rest is moderate during the first two weeks.
 Then it can be canceled, but physical exertion should be avoided.

-Rehabilitation after removal of the uterus excludes saunas, baths, any overheating.
-You can not swim in natural reservoirs, you can maintain hygiene with the help of a shower.
+Rehabilitation after hysterectomy excludes saunas, steam baths, and any overheating.
+You cannot swim in natural bodies of water; you can maintain hygiene using a shower.

-What should be done at this stage?
+What should you do at this stage?
 It also depends on the type of intervention.
 Depending on it, the patient may be given additional instructions for rehabilitation.

 Subtotal hysterectomy

-Perhaps the simplest removal of the uterus, the postoperative period in which is short.
+Perhaps the simplest procedure is hysterectomy, with a short postoperative period.
 With such an intervention, only the body of the organ is removed, the neck and appendages remain unaffected.
 The duration of the rehabilitation period is about one and a half months, the scar is small, hormonal treatment is not required.

 Total hysterectomy

 The uterus and cervix are removed, without appendages.
-The duration of the recovery period is about the same, you can return to sexual activity no earlier than two months later.
+The duration of the recovery period is approximately the same; you can return to sexual activity no earlier than after two months.
 Hormonal treatment is also not required.

 Hysterosalpingo-oophorectomy

 Not only the body of the organ is removed, but also the appendages - the ovaries and fallopian tubes.
-Extirpation of the uterus with appendages is a rather difficult operation, involving a long, up to two months, rehabilitation period.
-The scheme of the procedure in the photo in the material.
+Extirpation of the uterus and appendages is a fairly difficult operation, requiring a long, up to two months, rehabilitation period.
+Scheme of the procedure in the photo in the material.

 Radical hysterectomy

 The entire organ is removed.
-Rehabilitation has the same features as with total hysterectomy.
+Rehabilitation has the same features as for total hysterectomy.

-During the entire recovery time after removal of the uterus, it is advisable to abandon intimate life.
-Although in many ways this can be determined only on the basis of the method by which the intervention was carried out.
-For example, when only the uterine cavity is removed and the vagina and cervix are completely preserved, doctors are allowed to resume sexual activity after a month and a half.
-If the cervix and the upper third of the vagina were removed, then the period of abstinence may be longer, since the suture after the intervention may be injured.
+During the entire recovery period after hysterectomy, it is advisable to abstain from intimate life.
+Although in many ways this can only be determined based on the method by which the intervention was carried out.
+For example, if only the uterine cavity is removed and the vagina and cervix are completely preserved, doctors allow you to resume sexual activity after a month or a month and a half.
+If the cervix and upper third of the vagina were removed, the period of abstinence may be longer, since the suture may be injured after the intervention.

 Thus, during the first five weeks, sex is prohibited.
-After this period, it is worth consulting with a specialist on this issue.
-This is true for any period that has passed since the abdominal surgery to remove the uterus - before resuming sexual activity, consult your doctor.
+After this period, you should consult with a specialist on this issue.
+This is true for any time that has passed after abdominal surgery to remove the uterus - consult your doctor before resuming sexual activity.

 Sport

-When can I exercise after hysterectomy?
+When can you exercise after a hysterectomy?
 This question can only be answered taking into account the type and intensity of loads.
-At the initial stages of recovery after the procedure, any physical activity should be at a minimum.
-After the first week of rehabilitation, therapeutic exercises can be added to prevent the formation of adhesions, etc. After a full rehabilitation period, you can again do gymnastics and aerobics in moderation and without excessive loads and strength exercises.
+During the initial stages of recovery after the procedure, any physical activity should be kept to a minimum.
+After the first week of rehabilitation, therapeutic exercises can be added, which prevents the formation of adhesions, etc. After completing the full rehabilitation period, you can again engage in gymnastics and aerobics in moderation and without excessive loads and strength exercises.

 You can also start doing fitness no earlier than 2 months after the intervention, and only with the permission of the attending physician.
-As for professional sports, bodybuilding, the time to start such exercises should be discussed with the doctor separately, since the nature of the load, the nature of the intervention, the speed and characteristics of healing play an important role.
+As for professional sports and bodybuilding, the time to start such exercises must be discussed with the doctor separately, since the nature of the load, the nature of the intervention, the speed and characteristics of healing play an important role.

 Rehabilitation after surgery is faster with the correct daily routine.
-You need to sleep more - in the first 7 days after the procedure, you need to sleep as much as you want.
-Then it is recommended to sleep for at least 8 hours, but you can’t sleep for more than 10 hours either, since at this stage it’s no longer worth lying too much.
-Physical activity is needed to avoid stagnation of blood and the formation of adhesions.
-That is, bed rest should still be observed, but not excessively - taking into account sleep, it is worth spending 13-15 hours a day in bed, the rest of the time it is better to sit, walk, do simple, non-stressful household chores.
+You need to sleep more - in the first 7 days after the procedure you need to sleep as much as you want.
+Then it is recommended to sleep for at least 8 hours, but you can’t sleep for more than 10 hours either, since at this stage you shouldn’t lie down too much.
+Physical activity is needed to avoid blood stagnation and the formation of adhesions.
+That is, bed rest should still be observed, but not excessively - taking into account sleep, you should spend 13-15 hours a day in bed, the rest of the time it is better to sit, walk, and do simple, non-stressful household chores.

-Starting from the second week walks are shown.
-First, short - 15-20 minutes.
+Starting from the second week, walks are shown.
+At first, short ones - 15-20 minutes each.
 Over time, their duration can be increased to one hour in good weather.
-Every day for 10-15 minutes you need to do therapeutic exercises.
+Every day you need to do therapeutic exercises for 10-15 minutes.

-As already mentioned, the first three days it is better to eat fairly light food - natural vegetable broths and mashed potatoes.
-Then you can gradually introduce food of the usual consistency, and by the end of 5-6 days the patient should switch to a diet of the general table.
-Although the food should meet the requirements of a healthy diet, it is necessary to avoid fried, fatty, canned, smoked, and in addition, sweet, preservatives and dyes.
-For example, the diet might be:
+As already mentioned, for the first three days it is better to eat fairly light food - natural vegetable broths and purees.
+Then you can gradually introduce food of normal consistency, and by the end of 5-6 days the patient should switch to a general diet.
+Although food should meet the requirements of a healthy diet, it is necessary to avoid fried, fatty, canned, smoked, and also sweets, preservatives and dyes.
+For example, the diet could be like this:

-1. Breakfast - oatmeal porridge, egg, black tea;
+1. Breakfast – rolled oats porridge, egg, black tea;

 2. Late breakfast – fruit, cottage cheese;

-3. Lunch - vegetable or chicken / meat broth soup, lean beef with rice, rosehip broth;
+3. Lunch – soup with vegetable or chicken/meat broth, lean beef with rice, rosehip broth;

-4. Snack - vegetable / fruit salad or yogurt;
+4. Afternoon snack – vegetable/fruit salad or yogurt;

 5. Dinner – white fish with fresh or stewed vegetables, tea.

-In general, after the operation to remove the uterus, it is necessary to adhere to the rules of a healthy diet, eat fractionally, do not overeat.
-The calorie content of the diet should remain the same.
+In general, after surgery to remove the uterus, you must adhere to the rules of a healthy diet, eat small meals, and do not overeat.
+The calorie content of the diet should remain at the same level.

 Consequences

-The consequences after removal of the uterus in the recovery period are possible if the rules for its passage are violated, as well as with some features of the body.
-For example, complications such as:
+Consequences after removal of the uterus in the recovery period are possible if the rules for its passage are violated, as well as with certain characteristics of the body.
+For example, complications may arise such as:

 1. Depression, nervous breakdowns, other complications of an emotional and psychological nature;